 What is CRO (Conversion Rate Optimization)?

-Before we dive into how to do this, we must first understand what CRO is.
-Conversion rate optimization (CRO) is the process of optimizing your site or landing page experience based on website visitor behavior to help improve desired actions (conversions) on the said page.
+Conversion rate optimization (CRO) is the process of optimizing your site or landing page experience to help improve desired actions (conversions).

 What is a conversion?